Bruce Lehrmann: ACT criminal trial

 On 4 February 2021, Higgins contacted the Australian Federal Police to reopen her complaint against Lehrmann.
 Following an interview with police on 19 April 2021, Lehrmann was summoned on 6 August 2021 for the alleged rape of Higgins.
 Lehrmann, appeared by telephone at the Magistrates Court of the Australian Capital Territory (ACT) on 5 November 2021 and pleaded not guilty to raping Higgins.
 He was committed for trial in the Supreme Court of the Australian Capital Territory.

 In April 2022 Lehrmann's defence team applied to have his trial halted indefinitely as an apology from then-prime minister Scott Morrison to Higgins "imputed the accused with guilt of the offence or at least implicitly assumed the truthfulness of the complaint", and could endanger Lehrmann's right to a fair trial.
 The judge dismissed the application, saying that a jury member being aware of pre-trial publicity "is not of itself problematic".
 Higgins made a complaint against the Australian Federal Police for unlawfully giving Lehrmann's defence team protected evidence, including counselling notes and video recordings.
 The trial was further delayed in June 2022 following the judge warning that the line between allegation and a finding of guilt had been "obliterated" in an acceptance speech by Lisa Wilkinson at the Logie Awards of 2022 and in commentary following the speech.

 The trial of Lehrmann began on 4 October 2022.
 It concluded on 19 October, and the jury retired to consider its verdict.
 After four days' deliberation, the jury could not reach a unanimous verdict and were issued with a "Black direction".

 On 27 October, the trial was abandoned after it was discovered that a juror had conducted private research and taken their findings into the jury room.
 Higgins subsequently criticised the criminal justice system on live television, saying it "has long failed to deliver outcomes to victims of sexual assault".
-Lehrmann's lawyer said "We have brought [Higgins'] comments to the attention of the court and the Australian Federal Police ... as to whether the complainant's statements might amount to a contempt of court or offences against the ACT Criminal Code".
+Lehrmann's lawyer said "We have brought [Higgins's] comments to the attention of the court and the Australian Federal Police ... as to whether the complainant's statements might amount to a contempt of court or offences against the ACT Criminal Code".

 The matter was relisted for 20 February 2023, although a senior barrister soon after said it remained to be seen if the case is retried, given the extent of comments by politicians and media personalities now making Lehrmann virtually untriable.
 In December 2022 the case was dropped by Shane Drumgold, the Director of Public Prosecutions, stating it was "no longer in the public interest to pursue a prosecution" after receiving evidence "that the ongoing trauma associated with this prosecution presents a significant and unacceptable risk to the life of the complainant".
 Lehrmann "consistently maintained his innocence and the case against him was not proven", with the Director of Public Prosecutions declaring that "this brings the prosecution to an end."
 However, the manner in which the case transpired was criticised.